 Dental Bridges in Morton Grove, IL

-A dental bridge — a device used to replace missing teeth — attaches artificial teeth to adjacent natural teeth, called abutment teeth.
+A Dental Bridge from ProCare Family Dental in Morton Grove—is a device used to replace missing teeth — attaches artificial teeth to adjacent natural teeth, called abutment teeth.
 Bridges are either permanently attached (fixed bridges), or they can be removable.

 If you’re missing one or more teeth, you may be aware of their importance to your appearance and dental health.
 Your teeth work together for many daily functions from eating to speaking.
 With missing teeth, it’s difficult to do these things.
 Missing teeth can and should be replaced.
-Fixed bridges are a great way to restore your dental health and appearance.
+Fixed Dental bridges are a great way to restore your dental health and appearance.

-What exactly is a dental bridge or fixed partial denture?
+What is a dental bridge or fixed partial denture?

 A bridge (fixed partial denture) is a device which fills the gap where teeth are absent.
 Fixed bridges are bonded into place and can only be removed by a dental professional.
 Removable bridges, as the name implies, can be taken out and cleaned.
-Fixed bridges offer more stability than their removable counterparts.
+Fixed Dental bridges offer more stability than their removable counterparts.

 Why do I need a dental bridge?

 Oral functionality and appearance are important reasons for wearing a bridge.
-A bridge helps support your lips and cheeks.
+A Dental bridge helps support your lips and cheeks.
 The loss of a back tooth may cause your mouth to sink and your face to look older.

-Dental health is the most important reason for a bridge.
+Dental health is the most important reason for a Dental Bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.

 How is a dental bridge attached?

-Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.
+Since the Dental Bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.

 What materials are used for dental bridges?

-How do I take care of my bridge?
+How do I take care of my dental bridge?

-A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
+A strict regimen of brushing and flossing will keep your Dental bridge and surrounding teeth clean.
 This is of critical importance as the bridge relies on the neighboring teeth for support.